 You also need to make sure you can meet both the driver requirements and the vehicle requirements.

 You don’t need a college degree or a special skill set to drive with Uber Eats — but you do have to meet the driver requirements.

 Driver Requirements Overview:

-You must have at least 1 year of driving experience
+You must also have at least one year of driving experience.

-You must have a valid driver’s license, proof of insurance, and up-to-date vehicle registration
+You also need a valid driver’s license, proof of insurance, and up-to-date vehicle registration.

 Vehicle Requirements for Uber Eats

 In addition to meeting the driver requirements, you also have to meet a set of vehicle requirements.

 Even if you plan to deliver via bike or scooter, there are some standards you’ll need to meet.

 If you’re driving a car, your vehicle must be from 1999 or later.